Anony-CFFM/CFFM/README.md

-# Convolutional Feature-interacted Factorization Machines
+# CFFM
-This is our implementation of CFFM:
+This is our implementation of paper for Convolutional Feature-interacted Factorization Machines:

 # Requirements
 Python 3.6.5<br>